- Decrease font

 To choose your favorite sessions, please click here.

-The Company operates 8 plants located in Brazil that supply each other, forming an integrated industry for the spinning, weaving, finishing, and fabrication of home textile products.
-Springs also operates 5 units in the United States and 1 in Argentina with a commercial/product sourcing office in Shanghai (China).
+The Company operates eight plants located in Brazil that supply each other, forming an integrated industry for the spinning, weaving, finishing, and fabrication of home textile products.
+Springs also operates one plant in Argentina.

 The Company’s manufacturing activities are focused in three main segments: bed, bath and table toppings (CAMEBA), Utility Bedding Products and Intermediate Products.